vinniny/spec2rtl/README.md

    ```
    This records the versions that CI expects to see.
 Address any `n/a` entries before running the full flow.

+If you use VS Code or GitHub Codespaces, the repository ships a `.devcontainer/devcontainer.json` that bootstraps the pinned Python environment and exposes the OSS-CAD Suite tag used in CI.

 ## Workflow Overview

 ### 1. Describe the design (`docs/spec.md`)
 Requirements are written in Markdown using “shall/must” language.
 Each bullet becomes a tracked requirement with unique ID (`R1`, `R2`, …).
+For a quick-start template copy `docs/spec.sample.md`, edit the requirement text, then run `make spec2tests`.

 ### 2. Generate verification collateral (Spec2Tests)
 `python3 scripts/spec2tests.py` or `make spec2tests`